Skip to Main Content

 BEAM title image: 10.
 Column and Beam Details - Hantz House, 855 Fairview Drive, Fayetteville, Washington County, AR Drawings from Survey HABS AR-54 created by the Historic American Buildings Survey is in the Public Domain.

-Background icon: Investigation free icon created by Nhor Phai is used under Flaticon.com's license.
+Background icon: Investigation created by Nhor Phai is used under Flaticon.com's license.

-Exhibit icon: Encyclopedia free icon created by Talha Dogar is used under Flaticon.com's license.
+Exhibit icon: Encyclopedia created by Talha Dogar is used under Flaticon.com's license.

-Argument icon: Application free icon created by Freepik is used under Flaticon.com's license.
+Argument icon: Application created by Freepik is used under Flaticon.com's license.

-Method icon: Pie Chart free icon created by Freepik is used under Flaticon.com's license.
+Method icon: Pie chart created by Freepik is used under Flaticon.com's license.

 CONTACT